seberg/numpy/doc/neps/nep-00XX-new-dtypes.rst

 different inputs (including universal functions).
 This includes an interesting distinction:

-1. Universal functions use the DType classes for disaptching, they thus require the common DType class (as a first step).
+1. Universal functions use the DType classes for dispatching, they thus require the common DType class (as a first step).
    While this can help with finding the correct loop to execute, the loop may not need the actual common dtype instance.